Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * ERR_NOT_IMP

+  * B=1 and C:0 is set, but the _"Automatically obtain the local IP address, subnet mask and default gateway, by using DHCP or an equivalent protocol"_ capability flag is not set.
+The implementation does not support automatical retrieval of these addresses.

-The _"Automatically obtain the IP addresses"_ capability flags is not set.
-The implementation does not support automatical retrieval of IP addresses.
+  * B=1 and C:1 is set, but the _"Automatically obtain the IP addresses of the DNS servers, by using DHCP or an equivalent protocol"_ capability flag is not set.
+The implementation does not support automatical retrieval of these addresses.

 * ERR_INV_PAR